manuelreale/Pastachute-test/README.md

 Coding-wise one of the challenges was linked to the usage of the timer function and all the other functions linked to it.
 A variable needed to be passed from a webpage to another, and certain functions needed to be called whenever the timer reached a certain amount, like the calling of the curtain function, when a match ends and it consequent fall and deletion.
 We solved this specific issue by deleting the curtain scene and then re-creating it at the end of each round!<br>

-Another coding issues we ran into, was linked to the pixel density of mobile screens.
-When the game was displayed vertically on a smartphone, p5 interpreted the canvas as made up by a very large amount of pixels vertically, and therefore the pieces of pasta looked like they were falling in slow-motion.
-We solved this issue by creating an if-statement that handled the physics of the pieces of pasta according to the proportions and the ratio of the screen.

 One of the first challenges we had to face in order to make a timer based match game, was to make a universal time agreed by every user so that every player in the game was